a-shine/pm-for-startups/deck2.md

 With the Toyota AA

 - Seek perfection and **maximize value** to the customer
-- Remove waste from the manufacturing process (e.g. overproduction, waiting, unnecessary transport, over-processing, excess inventory, unnecessary motion, defects)
+- **Remove waste** from the manufacturing process (e.g. overproduction, waiting, unnecessary transport, over-processing, excess inventory, defects)
 - Produce in small batches for a more efficient pipeline (**flow**)

 --